TommyMart/Data_Visualisation_API/readme.md

 - Seed the tables - `flask db seed`
     - If successful, `Tables seeded`, will be printed to the terminal window.

-If you have created and seeded the tables but would like delete all the data in the app's database please enter the following code into your terminal window.
+If you have created and seeded the tables but would like to delete all the data in the app's database, please enter the following code into your terminal window.

-- Drop the tables - `flask db drop`
+- Drop the existing tables - `flask db drop`
     - If successful, `Tables dropped`, will be printed to the terminal window.

-If you would like to start a fresh app database, with no pre seeded data, please create the tables but do not seed them.
+If you would like to start a fresh app database, with no pre seeded data, please create the tables but do not seed them before continuing.

+To test all the endpoint routes in [Insomnia](https://insomnia.rest/), please download the JSON file - Insomnia_routes.json in the root directory and import the file into the Insomnia UI.

 ---